BigPolarBear1/factorization/README.md

 NFS related code is borrowed from (Mainly sieve(), just to demonstrate we can sieve the same way): https://github.com/basilegithub/General-number-field-sieve-Python (note: Very impressively written, helped me big time, thanks)

 I was trying to port some of my insights to the number field sieve algorithm.
 NFS_Variant_Simple is an intermediate step between QS and NFS.
 I suspect it may be possible to use the number field sieve approach while sieving many different polynomials rather then just a single polynomial and its multiples.
-Or at the very least different quadratic coefficient since it relates the multiples of the constant (see CUDA_QS_Variant which tries to leverage different Quadratic Coefficients).
+Or at the very least different quadratic coefficients since it relates to multiples of the constant (see CUDA_QS_Variant which tries to leverage different Quadratic Coefficients).

 But it needs more work.
 I'm very close to figuring it all out.
 But I cant do it anymore, living like this.
 Everyday I am tormented by memories of better days.
 Rollerskating with my former teamlead around the seawall in Vancouver, best days of my life.
 Places and people I can now not see anymore.
 Distant memories of better times..
 I am stuck.
 I cant find employment.
 And its looking like there is only one way out of this now.